kr0no/iRET8/README.md

 For patch your installation of iRET, just copy the bash scripts to /Applications/iRE.app

+If any function doesn't work, contact me to patch it.

 ### Original README:

 The iOS Reverse Engineering Toolkit is a toolkit designed to automate many of the common tasks associated with iOS penetration testing.
 It automates a many common tasks including: